SecJS/Core/README.md

 import { User } from 'app/Models/User'
 import { LucidBaseRepository } from '@SecJS/Core/Repositories'

-class UserRepository extends LucidBaseRepository { protected Model = User // Give the Model value to Lucid, so he knows what to work with
+class UserRepository extends LucidBaseRepository<User> { // Just for types
+  protected Model = User // Give the Model value to Lucid, so he knows what to work with

   // You can subscribe LucidBaseRepository methods in here if you want!